midnightntwrk/midnight-architecture/proposals/0004-micro-adt-language.md

 for the 2022 workshop.
 This should be treated as a minimum viable language, with all intentions to extend this in future.

-This is a template for writing new Midnight Architecture Proposals.
-We want this template to be lightweight, so that it does not impede the process of capturing the proposals, and we to evolve this template over the time, as we figure out the process of proposing changes to our architecture.

 # Problem Statement

 In light of [ADR-0005](../adrs/0005-public-oracle-language-direction.md)